 The University of Exeter Medical School is committed to ensuring that the education of future healthcare professionals meets the needs and expectations of society.

 We want to continue to improve our consultation and engagement with our local population about the undergraduate education of doctors, healthcare professionals and scientists.
+Our involvement in the educational provision will benefit students, the faculty and the public by promoting learning that is authentic and person-centered.

 How to get involved